-Roman Catholic books like the Baltimore Catechism, the Catholic Bible, the Liturgy, and the lives of the saints teach us to know, love and serve God in this world so as to be happy with Him in Heaven.
-The question is, "How do you know if a book is Catholic?"
+Roman Catholic books like the Baltimore Catechism, the Catholic Bible, the Liturgy, and the many stories about saints teach us to know, love and serve God in this world so as to be happy with Him in Heaven.
+These are the books you'll need to keep living the Faith:

-Books are specifically Catholic if they were written by Catholics on Catholic doctrine and approved of and used by the Catholic Church.
-One may not study books of other religious persuasions on the subject of religion and hope to learn how to get to Heaven or to live a Catholic life on earth.
-'Kind of makes common sense.
+Why is this important?
+Catholics can not study books of other religious persuasions on the subject of religion, and then hope to learn how to get to Heaven or to live a Catholic life on earth.
+It's common sense.

 Other books that are written by Catholics and discuss Catholic topics are Catholic insofar as they agree with or teach the Catholic Faith.
 Catholics write bazillions of other books, too.

 The main Catholic book is the Bible.
 See more here:

 When searching for prayer books you sometimes need to specify the term Roman Catholic prayer books since there are Anglican "Catholic" books, etc.

 Once you know the Catholic principles you can discern whether other books are Catholic or not.
 The catechism is the fundamental of Roman Catholic books for determining which books are good and which are not.
 A good catechism book has all the basic answers.

 These books offer the Catholic principles necessary to learn to practice the Faith well enough to live the faith.
 You must know what is right so you can choose what is right.